giavinh79/GymTrack/README.md

 ## Building

-Run 'npm run build' and use the newly created 'build' folder for deployment.
+Run `npm run build` and use the newly created 'build' folder for deployment.

 ## Development